 WHY YOU SHOULD GO

-Lets face it.
-You’ve been working hard for the past couple of months and you deserve a break.
+Let’s face it.
+You’re working hard on building a VO career and you deserve a break.
 A BIG break, even.
 Do yourself a favor and get out of that musty studio of yours.
 Go south, see some daylight, and meet some real people.
 You may not read from the same script, but you’re already on the same page.

 Take part in the group challenge and record a commercial for a charity.
 You might even win some gear!
 Dress up under the disco ball, and dance like no one is watching.
 Laugh a lot and cry a little when a deserving colleague receives the Unicorn Award.
-You’ll come home feeling recharged and refreshed.
+You’ll come home with a new vision, feeling recharged and refreshed.